MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 This can lead to different warning diagnostics being generated, and behavior differences for arithmetic operations performed on literals.

-The following example shows the behavior prior to Visual Studio 2019, version 16.4.
+The following example shows the new behavior in Visual Studio 2019, version 16.4.
 The `i` variable is of type **unsigned int** and therefore the warning is raised.
 The high-order bits of the variable `j` are set to 0.

 ```cpp
 void f(int r) {